 1. Almond Butter

 Almond butter is variation to the classic peanut butter and you’ll want to make sure this is on your next grocery list.
 Not only is it delicious, but it also contains a high amount of essential fatty acids.
 It also contains protein and vitamin E content, which is particularly good for keeping hair thick and shiny.
-My favorite way to enjoy almond butter is in my oatmeal or spread on a rice cracker, drizzled with honey and topped with dried fruit.
-This stuff has saved me from a lot late-night cravings!
+My favourite way to enjoy almond butter is in my oatmeal or on a rice cracker, drizzled with honey, and topped with dried fruit.
+This stuff has saved me from a lot of late-night cravings!

 This leafy green contains a number of nutrients including omega-3 acids, magnesium, potassium, calcium and iron.
 That last one is super important for me because I don’t eat meat (other than fish) and an iron deviancy can lead to a variety of problems including hair loss.
 Iron helps red blood cells carry oxygen to hair follicles, which is crucial for growth and strengthening strands.
 I add at least ½ cup of spinach to my scrambled eggs everyday or I’ll throw it in a smoothie.